miyako/4d-plugin-message-file-drop/README.md

 The callback is called when the event is "rename to", not a folder, has the  extension "mht" and does not have the temporary file prefix (``~$``).

 The callback method is also executed for standard file drop events.
 No name checks are performed in this instance.
 Multiple items call multiple events.
 However, when a folder with contents is dropped, on the path of the folder (not its sub contents) are reported.

+**Do not abort the callback method**.
+If you abort the execution context, the process will keep running but the method will not longer be called from the plugin until you reopen the structure file.